PostHog/posthog.com/contents/blog/a-non-coders-thoughts-on-everybody-codes-culture-part-two.md

 The reason mistakes are so important is, I think, because coding isn’t a prescriptive discipline.
 There’s no single correct way to code or write, so it’s more valuable to know why something _broke_ than how it ‘should’ be done.

-Breaking things is a great way to learn about how to fix them.PostHog recently rebranded our plugins to apps and, as part of that, we launched a new apps library.
+Breaking things is a great way to learn about how to fix them.
+PostHog recently rebranded plugins to apps and, as part of that, we launched a new apps library.
 I broke a bunch of things while working on that project — but that's OK because I managed to fix most of them (with occasional help from Eli) and carried those lessons over to the ShuffleHog project.

 ### Take it offline
 Something I’ve loved about becoming more confident with code is that I’ve been able to follow this passion outside of work.
 This creates a feedback loop where I get even more excited about what I’m learning and what I’m able to do, so I bring that energy back into work…where I _also_ learn and do more.
 It’s very satisfying.

 ![Joe's Open Source Arcade](../images/blog/non-coders-thoughts/arcade_open_source.png)

 The experience I’ve had with GitHub, for example, ended up being the catalyst for me to build my own arcade emulation machine at home because I now had the skills to fork and tweak certain repos.
-Likewise, spending time in the world of open source software led to me playing around with a _lot_ of Raspberry Pi sensors at home.
+Likewise, spending time in the world of open-source software led to me playing around with a _lot_ of Raspberry Pi sensors at home.

 These may be small projects, but they’re a million miles away from where I was before PostHog — and I’m excited to see how much farther working with code will push me to go!